lennyleadership/spiritual_notes/content.en/docs/41 Resources/06_jealousy_of_satan.md

 You see, what Satan wants to do is destroy that worshipful, obedient, adoring attitude that Job had toward his creator.
 What he is saying is, “You let me at him and I will turn him against you just as I did with Adam and Eve.”
 So what I’m saying is that Satan actively does the same with us; seeking whom he may devour.
 “You let me at him, God, and they will be cursing you by the time I’m through.”
 So through his deception, Satan wants to turn us from worshipping God to worshipping him, and he is jealous of this worshipful attitude in the fact that we are obedient and we worship God and not him.

-That leads us to the fifth and last object we will discuss about Satan’s jealousy.
-He is insanely jealous when we are forgiven by God, when God removes our sins.
+<u>That leads us to the fifth and last object we will discuss about Satan’s jealousy.
+He is insanely jealous when we are forgiven by God, when God removes our sins.</u>

 Let’s understand, we all sin and we all miss the mark.
 Romans 3:23: “All have sinned and come short of the glory of God.”
 When we do sin, we all know and understand that our sins separate us from God, as Isaiah 59:2 says.
 When we start sinning and get into a mode of sin, we get farther away from God.
 God doesn’t move, God doesn’t change, but we just get farther away from God.
 Now this is exactly what Satan wants.
 This is one reason he provokes us to sin, to separate us from God.